 On 11 May 2018, the Company announced its intention to acquire a 60.0 per cent. shareholding interest in Cotontchad SN, a state-owned company with exclusive rights to procure, process and sell Chadian cotton and by-products, for U.S.\$16.5 million.
-The transaction is subject to the completion of conditions precedent as per the agreement.
+The transaction was completed in 2019.